Francis Philip Fatio

-Francis Philip Fatio (Spanish Francisco Phelipe Fatio; 1724–1811), born in Switzerland, was a soldier for France, a viscount in Sardinia, a merchant in London, and a prominent planter in East Florida during both the British period and the second Spanish period.
+Francis Philip Fatio (known in Spanish as Francisco Phelipe Fatio; 1724–1811), born in Switzerland, was a mercenary for France, a viscount in the Kingdom of Sardinia, a merchant in London, and a prominent planter in East Florida during both the British period and the second Spanish period.

+Early life and career

 Francis Philip Fatio was born in 1724 in Vevey, Switzerland.
-He joined the Swiss Guard, and fought for France in the War of Austrian Succession.
+He joined the Swiss Guards, and fought for France in the War of the Austrian Succession.
 He later moved to the Kingdom of Sardinia, his wife's native land, where he was made a viscount.
 In 1759, Fatio joined his brother in commerce in London.

 British period in East Florida

 In 1769, Francis Fatio invested with two partners, Thomas Dunnage and John Francis Rivas, in plantations in East Florida.
 In 1771, Francis Fatio moved with his family to East Florida to become the managing partner of New Castle Plantation, which specialized in producing indigo.
 New Castle Plantation was located on the St. Johns River in what is now the Arlington neighborhood of Jacksonville.

 In 1774, Fatio moved to another plantation upriver (south) of New Castle, named New Switzerland in honor of Fatio's birthplace.
 (The site is now the community of Switzerland.)
 The New Switzerland Plantation consisted of 10000 acre.
 Fatio built a two-story house, 30 by 40 feet, at a cost of £800.
 The plantation also included a house for the overseers, a carriage house, a warehouse, workshops, and a hospital.
 Among his slaves was Louis Pacheco, who later served as an interpreter among the Black Seminoles.
 Francis Fatio prospered in British East Florida.
 During the American Revolution he served as a staff officer with the British Army, stationed in Charleston, South Carolina.